 - Basic Hygiene: When you visit, do they look like they are sleeping ok?
 Are they groomed and clean and are their clothes fresh and ready to use or is everything a little worn/ripped/dirty or wrinkled because its too hard to keep their clothing clean?

 - Household Care: Look around the house.
-Are they keeping up with repairs like fixing leaky faucets or changing their furnace filter?
+Are they keeping up with repairs like fixing leaky faucets, home appliances, or changing their furnace filter?
 Is it picked up and the kitchen clean with everything put away?
 If mom was always meticulous about her kitchen and now it’s always a mess?
 This may be a sign that she is having trouble keeping up with the housework.

 - Check into their schedule: Are they staying home more than normal?
-If they were normally outgoing and always up for a car trip around Louisville, KY, and now an outing to church or even just the grocery store tires them out, this may be a sign of reduced ability or increased depression, sometimes both.
+If they were normally outgoing and always up for a car trip around Louisville, KY, and now an outing to church or even just the dentist tires them out, this may be a sign of reduced ability or increased depression, sometimes both.

 - Medication Mismanagement: It is easy to become confused with the amount and frequency of the medication which leads to forgetting dosages or doubling up on them.
 There are several products in the marketplace that can help, like planners with alarms that only open to the proper compartment.
 So watch carefully.
 Many times this is one of the first signs of trouble and should be taken very seriously.
 It can cause confusion, depression, dehydration, and falls that can lead to hospitalization or worse.